davranfor/strictissimo/README.md

-# strictissimo - Ligtweight json and json-schema library for C
+# Ligtweight json and json-schema library for C

 ## Compile and install
 ```